chatByte/chatByte/README.md

 # chatByte
 Project wiki: https://github.com/chatByte/chatByte/wiki
+We are happy to answer your questions; you can always reach out to us by the contact information listed in our wiki.

 Working progress controled by our product backlog: https://github.com/chatByte/chatByte/projects/1

 ## API documentation:
 :bowtie: FULL API doc <br />
 https://github.com/chatByte/chatByte/blob/main/API_docs.md <br />